mehQQ/public_writeup/seccon/README.md

 Execute command : ./mvees_sandbox --replicas=1 --level=2 --out-limit=8192 --deny=11 ./mboard 2>&1
 ```
 This challenge is running in a sandbox.
 This sandbox runs two processes simultaneously and check the output and syscalls.
-The check of memcpy is unused, so leaking some address is available.
+The check of memcmp is unused, so leaking some address is available.

 ### Vulnerability